Esqarrouth/QorumLogs/README.md

   QL4Error("mylog") // Shows this in debugger and online logs QL5Severe("mylog") // Shows this in debugger and online logs
 ```
-QL.. methods can print in both Debugger and Google Docs, depending on which is active.
+QL methods can print in both Debugger and Google Docs, depending on which is active.

 ####Hide Other Classes